petrfaitl/meet-results-converter/README.md

 ## Contact

-For issues, feature requests, or support, contact [Your Name] at [petr@riveroaks.xyz] or open an issue in the repository (if applicable).
+For issues, feature requests, or support, contact Petr at petr@riveroaks.xyz or open an issue in the repository (if applicable).